msgpo/BetterFirefox/README.md

 - Overview and goal (this page)
     - Gh-Github page and overview
 - [Why you should use Firefox?](Why Firefox.md)
-    - Short explanation for beginners why you should give FireFox a try
+    - Short explanation for beginners why you should give Firefox a try
 - Wish-list (todo)
     - User based wish-list of how Firefox should improve